 Grilled tilapia is a family favorite.
 We like to purchase a whole fish from Costco and grill it right up.
 Since the whole fish has a lot of bones, it takes us quite some time to pick them out.
 This means we have even more time around the table to chat a catch up!

 How to Grill Tilapia

 Our best suggestion when grilling tilapia is to opt for the whole fish.
 It’s not only fun to pick it apart, it also comes out much more moist than butchered filets.

 - Make small incisions on the outside of the fish.

 - On the inside place slices of butter and lemon.

 - Grill at 450 °F heat for about 5 minutes on each side.
-Depending on the size of the fish you may need to girl it a bit longer.
+Depending on the size of the fish you may need to grill it a bit longer.

 Hot Tip: Fully cooked fish should have an internal temperature of 145 ℉.
 Use a meat thermometer to take the guesswork out of preparing your fish safely.